 - Comment on the blogs you follow–(I only follow a handful of people whose voices add to my life–you need to decide who those people are for you.)
 Over time, writers notice who’s showing up each week to weigh in and leave comments and connections are formed.
 Connections often lead to relationships and readers come through relationships.

 - Participate in Link-ups to meet other writers/bloggers.
 Weekly ones that I like are Faith on Fire–Lyli Dunbar’s blog and ‘Faith-Filled Friday’ at Missional Women.
 (Links are below).
 The guest host/blogger has a particular day that everyone gets to post their week’s work and you can usually add your piece during the week.
 The protocol is to visit the ‘neighbor’ on either side of your link and leave an encouraging word.
 These writers will often return the favor, reading your work and commenting.
-When I began blogging 5 years ago I met many, many people this way, some of whom are actual, real life friends.
+When I began blogging in 2012 I met many, many people this way, some of whom are actual, real life friends.
 Comments come through connections.

 - Engage on social media–Twitter, Instagram, Facebook.
 I originally thought Twitter had less than redemptive qualities, but changed my mind after going to a panel at a Writer’s Conference where the process was de-mystified for me.
-The beauty of Twitter is that conversations are 140 characters (not words) long–quick, quick, quick.
+The beauty of Twitter is that conversations are 280 characters (not words) long–quick, quick, quick.
 Once you choose who (m?) to follow (VERY important) it’s like being at a child’s birthday party or high school reunion, with conversations going on 24/7 and you drop in at any time.
-Instagram is the quieter, gentler version of Facebook and people are vewy, vewy quiet….but it’s a beautiful place to meet people and enjoy some remarkable photography.
+Instagram is the quieter, gentler version of Facebook and it’s a beautiful place to meet people and enjoy some remarkable photography.
 (Instagram only works on phones and tablets, not computers, by the way.)
 If you’re not sure how it’s set up, find a teenager.
 Once you have an account, you will be able to also search for people to follow, who may in turn decide to follow you.
 Facebook is well, Facebook, and if you can manage the time you’re on there–a constant battle–it has a tremendous upside to it.
 The upside for me is the virtual connections that come via conversations which open the door to being able to speak into peoples’ lives–much like real life.

 May God guide you in the way you steward your voice, your view and your vision!

-Of course, if you found this blogpost helpful, please drop a line in the Comments or share with friends using one of the ‘share’ buttons below.
+If you found this blogpost helpful, please drop a line in the Comments or share with friends using one of the ‘share’ buttons below.

 Thanks for reading.